dfinity/portal/docs/developer-docs/integrations/sns/index.md

   * [An introduction to managing an SNS](managing-sns/manage-sns-intro.md)
   * [Tips regarding cycles management for the cansiters](managing-sns/cycles-usage.md)
-  * Information on nervous system parameters that can be configured in each SNS <!--[Information on nervous system parameters that can be configured in each SNS](managing-sns/nervous-system-parameters.md)-->
+  * Information on nervous system parameters that can be configured in each SNS <!-- Information on nervous system parameters that can be configured in each SNS (managing-sns/nervous-system-parameters.md)-->
-  * Information on how SNS are upgraded <!--[Information on how SNS are upgraded](managing-sns/upgradeSNS.md)-->
+  * Information on how SNS are upgraded <!--Information on how SNS are upgraded (managing-sns/upgradeSNS.md)-->
-  * A guideline for SNS proposals <!--[A guideline for SNS proposals](managing-sns/proposal-guide.md)-->
+  * A guideline for SNS proposals <!-- A guideline for SNS proposals (managing-sns/proposal-guide.md)-->

 ## DAOs and Tokenomics documentation
 This documentation is less technical.